-Adjustments.
-In the event of any reorganization, merger, consolidation, recapitalization, liquidation, reclassification, stock dividend, stock split, combination of shares, rights offering, divestiture, or extraordinary dividend (including a spin off) or other similar change in the corporate structure or our common shares, the Board of Directors will make the appropriate adjustment or substitution in order to prevent dilution or enlargement of the rights of participants.
-These adjustments or substitutions may be to the number and kind of securities and property that may be available for issuance under the 2019 Plan.
+Adjustments In the event of any reorganization, merger, consolidation, recapitalization, liquidation, reclassification, stock dividend, stock split, combination of shares, rights offering, divestiture, or extraordinary dividend (including a spin off) or other similar change in the corporate structure or our common shares, the Board of Directors will make the appropriate adjustment or substitution in order to prevent dilution or enlargement of the rights of participants.
+These adjustments or substitutions may be to the number and kind of securities and property that may be available for issuance under the Amended 2019 Plan.
 In order to prevent dilution or enlargement of the rights of participants, the Board of Directors may also adjust the number, kind, and exercise price of securities or other property subject to outstanding awards.

-Eligible Participants.
-Awards may be granted to employees, non-employee directors and consultants of DiaMedica or any of our subsidiaries.
-A "consultant" for purposes of the 2019 Plan is one who renders services to DiaMedica or its subsidiaries that are not in connection with the offer and sale of our securities in a capital raising transaction and do not directly or indirectly promote or maintain a market for our securities.
-As of April 1, 2019, 10 employees and four non-employee directors would have been eligible to participate in the 2019 Plan had it been approved by our shareholders at such time.

-Types of Awards.
-The 2019 Plan will permit us to grant non-statutory and incentive stock options, stock appreciation rights, restricted stock awards, restricted stock units, deferred stock units, performance awards, non-employee director awards, and other stock based awards.
+Eligible Participants Awards may be granted to employees, non-employee directors and consultants of DiaMedica or any of our subsidiaries.
+A "consultant" for purposes of the Amended 2019 Plan is one who renders services to DiaMedica or its subsidiaries that are not in connection with the offer and sale of our securities in a capital raising transaction and do not directly or indirectly promote or maintain a market for our securities.
+As of March 22, 2022, 15 employees, five non-employee directors and approximately four independent consultants would have been eligible to participate in the Amended 2019 Plan had it been approved by our shareholders at such time.
+Types of Awards The Amended 2019 Plan will permit us to grant non-statutory and incentive stock options, stock appreciation rights, restricted stock awards, RSUs, DSUs, performance awards, non-employee director awards, and other stock based awards.
 Awards may be granted either alone or in addition to or in tandem with any other type of award.

-Stock Options.
-Stock options entitle the holder to purchase a specified number of our common shares at a specified price, which is called the exercise price, subject to the terms and conditions of the stock option grant.
-The 2019 Plan permits the grant of both non-statutory and incentive stock options.
+Stock Options Stock options entitle the holder to purchase a specified number of our common shares at a specified price, which is called the exercise price, subject to the terms and conditions of the stock option grant.
+The Amended 2019 Plan permits the grant of both non-statutory and incentive stock options.
 Incentive stock options may be granted solely to eligible employees of DiaMedica or its subsidiary.
-Each stock option granted under the 2019 Plan must be evidenced by an award agreement that specifies the exercise price, the term, the number of shares underlying the stock option, the vesting and any other conditions.
-The exercise price of each stock option granted under the 2019 Plan must be at least 100% of the fair market value of a share of our common shares as of the date the award is granted to a participant.
-Fair market value under the 2019 Plan means the closing price of our common shares, as reported on the Nasdaq Stock Market, as of the end of a regular trading session on such date, or, if no shares were traded on such date, as of the next preceding date on which there was such a trade.
-The closing price of our common shares, as reported on the Nasdaq Stock Market, on April 1, 2019, was \$4.37 per share.
+Each stock option granted under the Amended 2019 Plan must be evidenced by an award agreement that specifies the exercise price, the term, the number of shares underlying the stock option, the vesting and any other conditions.
+The exercise price of each stock option granted under the Amended 2019 Plan must be at least 100% of the fair market value of a share of our common shares as of the date the award is granted to a participant.
+Fair market value under the Amended 2019 Plan means the closing price of our common shares, as reported on the Nasdaq Stock Market, as of the end of a regular trading session on such date, or, if no shares were traded on such date, as of the next preceding date on which there was such a trade.
+The closing price of our common shares, as reported on the Nasdaq Stock Market, on March 22, 2022 was \$2.98 per share.
 The Board of Directors will fix the terms and conditions of each stock option, subject to certain restrictions, such as a ten-year maximum term.